JanisLacis5/customRedis/DOCS.md

-# customRedis
+# Redis clone documentation

-A lightweight Redis-compatible in-memory data store written in C++.
-Supports basic string and sorted-set commands, key expiration, and a poll-based event loop with connection timeouts.
-Designed as a learning project in low-level networking, custom data structures, and concurrency.
+A lightweight Redis clone written in C. Supports the main commands for the key data structures, key expiration, and a poll-based event loop with connection timeouts.
+Designed as a learning project in low-level networking, custom data structures, concurrency and low level development overall.

 ---